Accommodating Students With Special Needs/Disabilities

 Residence Hall Hours

 Students are encouraged to be in their halls by midnight Sunday through Thursday, and 2 a.m.
 Friday and Saturday.
-Students in residence halls are expected to sign out with the RA when they plan to be away overnight.
+Students in residence halls are encouraged to notify the RA when they plan to be away overnight.

 The philosophy of Residence Life is to foster a residence hall environment where students experience caring relationships with people serving one another and encouraging each other to seek Christ and apply His teaching & example.
 When students move to campus houses and apartments or off-campus, our hope is that students will apply what they have experienced in the residence halls and intentionally foster caring relationships as well as mutual service and accountability among their peers.

 Wheaton College exists to develop Christian students into whole and effective servants of Jesus Christ.
 Wheaton's commitment to maintaining an environment where students live on campus is rooted in this mission.
 Some of their development into whole and effective servants of Christ occurs because of the Holy Spirit's work in students' lives through their relationships with other people.
 A guiding and fundamentally important component of Christian student development, then, is the touching of life-to-life.
 We believe it is necessary for students to be immersed in community living for key life-to-life encounters to be possible.
 Therefore, as a condition of attending Wheaton College, undergraduate students are required to live on campus in college-owned residence halls, apartments or houses.